Placentia Post Office

 Where previous Placentia postmasters probably ran the post office themselves, the town had grown enough by 1913 for Edward Manchester to add a clerk: “Mr. Manchester intends removing the post office to the front of the store, installing lock boxes and other improvements and [will] place a competent clerk in sole charge of the office.
 The business of the local office has been steadily increasing, making such a step necessary.”
 (Register, 4/19/1913) When Manchester decided to give up the office in 1917, at least three other men applied for the job.
 By then, Fourth Class post offices were under civil service rules, “The appointment, therefore, will be made after a competitive examination, and, if the law is observed, without preference to the politics of any of the applicants.”
 (Register, 9/10/1917)

 The successful applicant was Charles Farrar, who had a hardware store downtown.
 He was a booster, who worked actively for the incorporation of Placentia in 1926.
 A year later he sold his store and retired.
 He died in 1929 at age 65.

 Sula D. Abbott, 1922-1936

 Sula Abbott moved the post office out of Farrar Hardware to its own rooms.
 During her tenure the office was advanced to Second Class, which included an increase in office hours.
 But Abbott was opposed to home delivery due to the expense and potential liability.
 She was active in Republican politics and was one of the last four GOP postmasters in Orange County to go out during the Roosevelt Administration.
-She later served on the Placentia school board and as City Treasurer.
+She was appointed to the Placentia City Council in 1937 and later served on the Placentia school board and as City Treasurer.

 Talbot Bielefeldt, 1936-1940